schuchert/wikispaces/pages/wicket.GettingStarted.md

 title: wicket.GettingStarted
 ---
 ## Overview
 This page describes the steps I follow to setup an Eclipse-based project for developing a new Wicket project.
-These steps are really just a detailed version of what you can find at: [[http://wicket.apache.org/quickstart.html|the Wicket quickstart page]].
+These steps are really just a detailed version of what you can find at: [the Wicket quickstart page](http://wicket.apache.org/quickstart.html).

 ## Create a Space
 * Begin by creating a source directory.
-For this example, I'll create a directory called CheesrWorkspace (example project from the [[http://www.amazon.com/Wicket-Action-Martijn-Dashorst/dp/1932394982/ref=sr_1_1?ie=UTF8&s=books&qid=1253681267&sr=8-1|Wicket in Action]] book.
+For this example, I'll create a directory called CheesrWorkspace (example project from the [Wicket in Action](http://www.amazon.com/Wicket-Action-Martijn-Dashorst/dp/1932394982/ref=sr_1_1?ie=UTF8&s=books&qid=1253681267&sr=8-1) book.
 ```
 macintosh-4% cd ~/src
 /Users/schuchert/src